Introduction: Attic Conversions Price-A Complete Pricing Guide

 Home Equity Loans

-Using home equity to finance an attic conversion is a popular option among homeowners.
-Home equity loans tend to have lower interest rates than other types and are, therefore, attractive for people willing to make huge investments in their homes.
+Home equity is a popular option for homeowners to finance an attic conversion.
+Home equity loans tend to have lower interest rates than other types and are attractive for people willing to make huge investments in their homes.

 Personal Loans

-For homeowners who do not have enough equity in their homes, though, personal loans could come in handy as well.
+For homeowners who do not have enough equity in their homes, though, personal loans could also come in handy.
 These types might charge higher interest rates, but the approval process is usually quick, allowing one to commence on his/her project sooner rather than later (Wikipedia 2004).

 Mortgage Refinancing